-Student travel for interviews– All interviews including second rounds should be virtual for the fall semester, so that no student travels for interviews before leaving campus for the semester.
+Student travel for interviews– All interviews including second rounds should be virtual for the spring semester, so that no student travels for interviews before leaving campus for the semester.
 Students should not be placed in the position of potentially violating travel policies that may change day-to-day.

 Students hosting on-campus in-person employer event – No student or student organization should host an on-campus in-person employer information session in combination with or in lieu of a corporate hosted virtual information session.
 Given the student Behavioral Compact, we want to make it easy for students to do the right thing; scheduling and/or hosting an on-campus in-person event is excessive responsibility for students.